 Virtual fencing relies on a combination of auditory and electrical cues to influence livestock movement.
 Classical conditioning and negative reinforcement are vital to build and maintain the association between cues.
 Classical conditioning is the process where livestock associate an auditory cue with an impending electrical cue.
-Through repeated experience, animals respond to the auditory cue alone and should avoid an electrical cue.
+Through repeated experience, animals respond to the auditory cue alone and should be able to avoid an electrical cue.
 Negative reinforcement strengthens the avoidance behavior (Bishop-Hurley et al. 2007; Lee et al. 2009; Umstatter 2011; Umstatter et al. 2015).
-When an animal performs the desired avoidance behavior, they experience positive outcomes (e.g., removal of cues).
+When an animal performs the desired avoidance behavior, it experiences positive outcomes (e.g., removal of cues).
 This enhances the learning process and encourages future compliance.

 Using a physical fence during training provides opportunities for animals to successfully interact with the boundary zone.
 This successful rehearsal improves the association between the cues, which results in the desired avoidance behavior.
-It also limits the possibility of livestock correlating the electrical cue with other aspects of the landscape or ranching infrastructure, rather than a virtual fence line.
-Successful training may support coping, reduce overall stress in the individual, and promote animal welfare.
+It also limits the possibility of livestock correlating the electrical cue with other aspects of the landscape or ranching infrastructure, rather than a VF line.
+Successful training can lower initial stress levels in animals, facilitate coping, and enhance their overall welfare.
 After training, a collar can influence livestock movement if the association between the cues is continuous, predictable, and controllable.
-When the association breaks down, livestock cannot predict and/or control their ability to avoid a cue.
+When the association breaks down, livestock cannot predict and / or control their ability to avoid a cue.
 This has repercussions for animal welfare and VF effectiveness.
-While VF research has shown promise in small pasture dairy animals (Langworthy et al. 2021; Verdon et al. 2021), more VF research is needed on animal welfare on extensive and complex rangelands.
-Understanding the animal's ability to recognize potential hazards and respond to cues is vital to applying a landscape-scale VF system.
+While VF research has successfully controlled livestock 99% of the time in small pasture systems (Langworthy et al. 2021; Verdon et al. 2021), more VF research is needed on animal welfare on extensive and complex rangelands.
+Understanding the animal's ability to recognize potential hazards and respond to cues is vital to applying a landscapescale VF system.
 Building and strengthening the association with training increases the probability of successful VF use while maintaining livestock welfare.